Waste (WS)

 Description:

 The table presents the total amount of toxic waste generated by Rajamangala University of Technology Phra Nakhon during the current reporting year, compiled as a combined figure from all campuses.
-This toxic waste primarily consists of laboratory chemicals, discarded electronic equipment, and used batteries, which require careful handling and disposal to prevent environmental and health risks.
+Toxic waste in this report includes discarded electronic equipment, laboratory chemicals and oils, and used batteries, all of which require careful handling, storage, and disposal to prevent environmental and health risks.

 Additional evidence link (i.e., for videos, more images, or other files that are not included in this file):